donkyduck/CipherFlow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 CipherFlow is  a tool to create a visual data flow based on the Node-RED platform that allows the user to play with the data encryption and decryption based on the Fully Homomorphic Encryption (FHE).
-The FHE environment is based on node-seal.
 <!-- Getting Started -->
 ## Getting Started
 The CipherFlow is a Node-RED toolkit that builds FHE cipher nodes on Node-RED platform.